rollbar/rollbar.js/README.md

 ## Server Usage

+### Rollbar.log()

+Log a message and potentially send it to Rollbar.
+The level that the message or error is logged at is determined by the `logLevel` config option.

+In order for the message to be sent to Rollbar, the log level must be greater than or equal to the `reportLevel` config option.

+See [configuration](https://rollbar.com/docs/notifier/rollbar.js/#configuration-reference) for more information on configuring log levels.

+__Returns__: `undefined`

+__Params__

+_Note_: order does not matter, however the first `Object` that contains at least one key from the list under `request` will be considered a request object.

+- message: `String` - The message to send to Rollbar.
+- err: `Exception` - The exception object to send.
+- custom: `Object` - The custom payload data to send to Rollbar.
+- callback: `Function` - The function to call once the message has been sent to Rollbar.
+- request: `Object` - A request object containing at least one of these optional keys:
+  - `headers`: an object containing the request headers
+  - `protocol`: the request protocol (e.g. `"https"`)
+  - `url`: the URL starting after the domain name (e.g. `"/index.html?foo=bar"`)
+  - `method`: the request method (e.g. `"GET"`)
+  - `body`: the request body as a string
+  - `route`: an object containing a 'path' key, which will be used as the "context" for the event (e.g. `{"path": "home/index"}`)

 ### Caught exceptions

 To report an exception that you have caught, use one of the named logging functions